All Blogs

 4 Key Elements of an Effective Incident Report

 To ensure an incident report is useful, credible, and actionable, it must include a few non-negotiable elements.
-Each one is important in telling the full story, supporting investigations, and driving meaningful prevention.
+Each one plays a role in telling the full story, supporting investigations, and driving meaningful prevention.

 1. Fundamental Information